-June Is Dairy Month: Facts About Dairy Foods
+June Is National Dairy Month: Fun Facts About Dairy Foods

 Celebrate America’s family dairy farms by kicking back with a tall glass of milk and learning some fun facts about dairy foods.